 This course examines biological, cognitive, and social development during adolescence.
 Covering roughly the developmental period from puberty through the late teens or early twenties, students will study family and peer relationships, sexuality, moral development, career issues, and various psychological and behavioral problems as they pertain to adolescents.
-Prerequisite: PY 100 or ED 115.
 Offered spring semester.
 Three credits.